Should I Get A Cat?

 *I am totally and completely biased.

-Cats can really enhance your life and bring you a lot of joy.
+Cats can really enhance your life and there truly is nothing like being loved by a cat.
 That said, it’s not all purrs and Churu with cats.
-Cats can have their own set of challenges and have needs that need to be met so they’re not always a great choice for everyone.
-Clearly you’re here because you’re trying to decide if you should get a cat, so how do you decide if a cat is right for you?
+Cats can come with their own set of challenges and have needs that need to be met.
+They’re not always a great choice for everyone.
+So how can you tell if a cat is right for you?

 Simplifying It Into One Question